-- A combined uom identifier consists of one numerator and one denominator, which are separated by a "/" character. - Combined uom identifiers in numerator and denominator are alphabetically ordered and separated by "\" characters. - Neither in the numerator nor in the denominator, blank characters or brackets are allowed. - Multiplications of the same uom identifier are expressed with an integer number as suffix, e.g. m\m as m2.
+- A combined uom identifier consists of one numerator and one denominator, which are separated by a "/" character. - uom identifiers in numerator and denominator are alphabetically ordered and separated by "" characters. - Neither in the numerator nor in the denominator are blank characters allowed. - Optionally, numerator and denominator may be enclosed with round brackets. - Multiplications of the same uom identifier are expressed with an integer number as suffix, e.g. mm as m2.